spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/06-Week/03-Day/03-Day-LessonPlan.md

 * The connection is a road which leads to an empty lot.
 Before we can populate the area, we first need to lay the foundations for houses (create a database), and build the houses (create a table).

-### 10. Instructor Do: Creating a MySQL Database (5 min)
+### 11. Instructor Do: Creating a MySQL Database (5 mins)

 * Within the MySQL Workbench editor, type `CREATE DATABASE animals_db;`

   * Explain to the class how this line of code will, when executed, create a MySQL database on the server they are connected to.

-  * Also make certain to point out the semicolon at the end of the statement.
+  * Also make certain to point out the semicolon at the end of the statement

 * Next, find the lightning-bolt symbol just above the editor and click on it to execute your code.